 The Three-Part Solution Decades in the Making

-Today’s show features an interview with Robert (Bob) Blumm, PA-C, DFAAPA.
-He is a longtime surgical PA, medicolegal expert, and author of the book Surgery for the Physician Assistant, available on Amazon.
-He is also on the editorial board for Clinician1, the largest online community of PA’s and NP’s.
+Robert (Bob) Blumm, PA-C, DFAAPA is a long-time (now retired) surgical PA, medicolegal expert, and author of the book Surgery for the Physician Assistant.
+He is also a former editorial-advisory board member for Clinician1.

 He calls his best insurance policy the ‘parachute of protection.’